SJ-31/Sporothrix-annotation/info/README_Extended.md

 - **Output**
     * Multiple sequence alignments for all common single-copy BUSCO genes
     * KALLISTO tables describing the abundance of each single-copy gene
 - 1. A script (`busco_to_gff.sh`) was written to map every single-copy BUSCO gene to a gene described in the gff file, obtaining a more precise range in the process.
+To use the script, you need to first run BUSCO on the NCBI's reference genome fasta file.
     - The gene table was filtered to leave only the genes that were shared by every sample (3186 genes).
 A list of these shared genes was created by processing the output tables with a python script
 * 2. Liftoff: Lift over genome annotations from GCF_000961545 reference gff onto scaffolds, generating a lifted gff file
+    - "Lifting over" annotations means finding the locations of genome features specified by a reference in an assembly (if they are present), then creating an  annotation file for the assembly based on this correspondence.
 * 3. awk: Use the BUSCO-gff mapping from step 1. to filter the single-copy BUSCO genes from the lifted gffs, generating a TSV file with their new locations on the lifted gff*
     + *The original BUSCO output table describes the BUSCO gene locations specific for the GCF_000961545 reference.
 Their locations may be different with each assembly
 * 4. gffread: Extract the sequences of the BUSCO genes in fasta format using the coordinates specified from the previous file.
 Every gene is stored in a separate fasta file